 Isaiah says that in the last days, the nations will come to Mount Zion and learn the peaceful ways of the Lord.
 That is the time when weapons of war will become implements of agriculture.
 So when are the last days?
 The apostle Peter said on the day of Pentecost that the last days have arrived (Acts 2:14-24).
 The writer of Hebrews said that in Christ we have come to Mount Zion (Hebrews 12:22-24).
 So according to Scripture, we are in the last days and have come to Mount Zion; the time for war to end is now.

-When Peter claims that the last days had arrived, he meant exactly what Jesus himself had been saying— that the waiting was over, the time was fulfilled, and all that the prophets had foretold was coming to pass in the present.
-The writer of Hebrews meant that what Isaiah and the other Hebrew prophets had described as “the nations flowing to Mount Zion to learn the way of peace”, has been inaugurated with the death, burial, and resurrection of Christ.
+When Peter claims that the last days had arrived, he meant exactly what Jesus himself had been saying— that the waiting was over and all that the prophets had foretold was coming to pass in the present.
+The writer of Hebrews meant that what Isaiah and the other prophets had described as “the nations flowing to Mount Zion to learn the way of peace”, has been inaugurated with the death, burial, and resurrection of Christ.

 Christians for the first three centuries believed that time had come.
 They refused violence, refused weapons, refused military participation, and loved their enemies unto death.
 To them, Isaiah’s dream had been made real with the new Kingdom that Jesus inaugurated.
 They weren’t waiting for some future time to lay down their weapons.

 The time to abandon war, violence, and weapons has come upon us.
 If you are waiting for something to happen before you beat your sword into a plowshare and your spear into a pruning hook, you can stop waiting.
 If you are waiting for Jesus to return before you refuse to support war, you can stop waiting.
 If you are waiting for some grim prophesy to come true before you abandon your weapons, you can stop waiting.
 There is no way to peace, peace is the way.
-If you confess that Jesus is the Prince of Peace foretold by the prophets, you can start being a peacemaker… today!
+If you truly believe that Jesus is the Prince of Peace foretold by the prophets, you don’t have to wait to be a peacemaker.
 Jesus is here.
+Jesus is here, now.
 You don’t need to wait for anything else.

 Jesus abolished war.
 Unfortunately, most Christians in America don’t understand this.
 Israel did not understand this either.
 Jesus was born to save Israel, but Israel refused their Messiah.
 Israel refused Christ’s way of peace.
 Israel had salvation from violence and war within their reach but they couldn’t get on board with Isaiah’s dream.
 Like in America today, they believed too strongly that violence was the path to peace.